How To: Kill Mold

 To kill mold (or its fungal cousin, mildew), homeowners have a handful of options.
 Choose your weapon based on the type of surface on which the mold has been growing.
 Here’s how you can effectively deal with the most common instances of household mold.

-Walls and Tile
+How to Kill Mold on Walls and Tile

 Because it thrives in areas that are damp and humid, mold is most likely to appear in your bathrooms or kitchen.
 In such cases, a solution of diluted bleach provides the fastest way to kill mold on walls or flooring.